hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 ### Requirements
  - The base image must be `ubuntu:xenial`.
  - The image must exist on the Terraform Enterprise host.
 It can be added by running `docker pull` from a local registry or any other similar method.
- - CA certificates must be available when Terraform runs.
-During image creation, a file containing all necessary PEM encoded CA certificates must be placed in `/etc/ssl/certs/ca-certificates.crt`.
+ - A file containing all necessary PEM-encoded CA certificates must be placed in `/etc/ssl/certs/ca-certificates.crt`.
+This includes both custom CA certificates and default CA certificates that come with the operating system.
+The CA certificates configured in the [CA Bundle settings](#certificate-authority-ca-bundle) will not be automatically added to this image at runtime.
  - Terraform must not be installed on the image.
-TFE will take care of that at runtime.
+Terraform Enterprise will take care of that at runtime.

  This is a sample `Dockerfile` you can use to start building your own image: